 - Do employees know the rules about, of, for using USB sticks?

-- Are any employees putting the USB stick in the computer?
+- Are any employees putting the USB stick in the computer and opening the files on the USB stick?

 Become resilient against the most common technique used by cybercriminals